mah0x211/lua-llsocket/README.md

 **Returns**

-1. bytes: number of bytes sent..
+1. bytes: number of bytes sent on success, or nil if closed by peer or got an error.
 2. err: error string.
-3. again: true if errno is EAGAIN or EWOULDBLOCK.
+3. again: true if errno is EAGAIN, EWOULDBLOCK or EINTR.

 ### sendto( fd, msg [, addr, [flag, ...]] )